 You may contact Dr. Owen Smith, (email@example.com) the Graduate Coordinator for the Intermedia M.F.A. program for more information.

 A good B.A. or B.S. degree deliberately leaves its recipient hungry for the mental stimulation that continued learning can supply.
 But everyday life intervenes: a career, a family, a move to a different town.
 Continuing education courses meet some of the need, but the mature and intellectually curious person may come to a point when a more systematic and academically disciplined approach is desired.
-From its inception in 1979, The Master of Arts in Liberal Studies program has been an option to this type of student by offering:
+From its inception in 1979, The Master of Arts in Interdisciplinary Studies program has been an option to this type of student by offering:

 - Guidance in focusing your exploration of knowledge